2025 Gent–Wevelgem

 The 2025 Gent–Wevelgem in Flanders Fields was a road cycling one-day race that took place on 30 March 2025 in the provinces of West Flanders and Hainaut in west Belgium.
-It was the 87th edition of Gent–Wevelgem and the 12th event of the 2025 UCI World Tour.
+Held over 250.3 kilometres from Ypres to Wevelgem, it was the 87th edition of Gent–Wevelgem and the 12th event of the 2025 UCI World Tour.
 Mads Pedersen won the race for the second year in a row and the third time in his career after a solo attack 56 kilometres from the finish.

 Teams

 Twenty-five teams participated in the race, including all eighteen UCI WorldTeams and seven UCI ProTeams.